Vietnam under Chinese rule: Military resistance against China

-According to Vu, China's political center was too far from its southern frontier to be as concerned with Vietnam as the north.
+China's political center was too far from its southern frontier to be as concerned with Vietnam as the north.
 When the Qin dynasty first reached the Red River Delta, they ruled the area indirectly.
-They were followed by Zhao Tuo who founded the kingdom of Nanyue.
 By the time the Han dynasty established control in 111 BC, most of the ancestors of the Vietnamese people still lived in the upland areas northwest of the Red River.
 The government was based around modern Hanoi where over time, the Han intermarried with the locals, creating a Han-Viet group that spoke Annamese Middle Chinese along with a language called Proto-Viet-Muong that was prevalent among the lowland population.
 The significance of this is that the people of the Red River area did not have a single identity or language and often imperial rule meant protection from other groups.
 Sometimes rebellions such as the uprising of Mai Thúc Loan or Nanzhao's invasion resulted in heavy plundering and destruction for the natives despite their alliance.
 Many of the rebellions and de facto independent states like the ones created by Zhao Tuo, Lữ Hưng, Lương Thạc, Lý Bí, and Ngô Quyền were led by people of Han or Han-Viet descent with connections to the imperial government.
 It is impossible to know what their motivations were other than that opportunism was certainly a factor.
 Vu suggests that these Han-Viet elite families rose up to defend themselves in times of imperial decline rather than seek independence, and in the case of Ngô Quyền, his opponent was not the "Chinese" as a whole but another regional warlord state led by Liu Yan.
 Following Ngô Quyền, every Vietnamese dynasty spent more time in conflict with people to their south and west than with China.